adonisjs/v6-docs/content/docs/http/validation.md

 However, AdonisJS does not technically force you to use VineJS.
 You can use any validation library that fits great for you or your team.
 Just uninstall the `@vinejs/vine` package and install the package you want to use.

-## Basic example
+## Using VineJS
 VineJS uses the concept of validators.
 You create one validator for each action your application can perform.
 For example: Define a validator for **creating a new post**, another for **updating the post**, and maybe a validator for **deleting a post**.

 We will use a blog as an example and create validators to create and update a blog post.
-Let's start by defining a couple of routes and their controllers.
+Let's start by defining a couple of routes and the `PostsController`.

 ```ts
 import router from '@adonisjs/core/services/router'